 Write documentation

-Please write the content yourself and use AI only to translate or to check the quality of your English.
+Please write the content yourself and use AI (artificial intelligence) only to translate or to check the quality of your English.

 Content structure of a blogpost